MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 - Focus on security implication early and design data partitions together with authorization.
 - Data redundancy might be allowed in exchange for security.
 - Multiple nesting of folders is acceptable, but keep it consistent.
-- Don't combine mixed file formats or different datasets in a single folder structure.
+- Don't combine mixed file formats or different data products in a single folder structure.
 - Don't start the folder structure with date partitions.
 It's better to keep dates at the lower folder level.
 - Define a naming convention and adhere to it.
 - Include time element in the folder structure and file name.